oldnomad/udotool/src/udotool.md

  is **86400** (1 day).

 **exec** _command_ [_arg_...]
 :   Execute specified command.
-If command is does not include slashes, it will be searched in PATH.
-Environment for the command will include environment variable **UDOTOOL_SYSNAME**, which includes virtual device name under **/sys/devices/virtual/input/**.
+If _command_ is does not include slashes, it will be searched in PATH.
+Environment for the command will include environment variable **$UDOTOOL_SYSNAME**, which contains virtual device directory name under **/sys/devices/virtual/input/**.

 **script** [{_file_ | **-**}]
 :   Execute commands from specified file.
 If no file name is given or